hantsy/jakartaee10-sandbox/docs/rest.md

 The `@Slf4j` is from Lombok, which will add a `org.slf4j.Logger` declaration to `Main` class at compile time.

-To customize `SeBootstrap`, you can use `SeBootstrap.Configuration.builder()` to produces a `SeBootstrap.Configuration` which can be used to start `SeBootstrap` instance.
+To customize `SeBootstrap`, use `SeBootstrap.Configuration.builder()` to produces a `SeBootstrap.Configuration` which can be used as a parameter to start `SeBootstrap` instance.

-The `SeBootstrap.start` accepts a Rest `Application` entry class and an optional `SeBootstrap.Configuration`, in `thenAccept` block, a Bootstrap server instance is available to consume.
+The `SeBootstrap.start` accepts the REST `Application` entry class and an optional `SeBootstrap.Configuration`, in `thenAccept` block, a Bootstrap server instance is available to consume.
 The `instance.stopOnShutdown` is used to setup a shutdown hook, then print the application startup information.

-The `.toCompletableFuture().join()` will wait asynchronous execution to be completed.
+The `.toCompletableFuture().join()` will wait the asynchronous execution to be completed.

 Let's have a look at `RestConfig` - which is the REST Application entry class.